iminkin/splice-sites-conservation/README.md

 * data/raw/genomes: sequence of 405 genomes we used to realign the exons to.
 Originally, these files are populated and formatted by the Makefile from three sources: UCSCS Genome Browser FTP, NCBI, and DnaZoo.
-  Unfortunately, the availability of these genomes change over time, and for the sake of reproducibility, we archived all of them at FTP: ftp://ftp.ccb.jhu.edu/pub/iminkin2/splice-sites-pub/genomes/
+  Unfortunately, the availability of these genomes change over time, and for the sake of reproducibility, we archived all of them at FTP: ftp://ftp.ccb.jhu.edu/pub/iminkin2/splice-sites-pub/genomes/.

+* data/raw/expression: expression data, one file per tissue, each line shows coverage for a specific intron junction.
+Archived at FTP: ftp://ftp.ccb.jhu.edu/pub/iminkin2/splice-sites-pub/expression/.

-Source files:
+Some source files:

 * Makefile: the make pipeline to generate the analysis of the splice sites and introns/transcripts.
 Downloads the human genome, gene annotations, the